exitlive/debug-grid/README.md

 <debug-grid></debug-grid>
 ```

-That's it, your good to go!
+That's it, you're good to go!

 > I'm assuming you have already a project setup with polymer!
 If not, please